Exclusive production of pions and the pion distribution amplitude: The pion form factor

 The inclusion of radiative corrections in the hard-scattering amplitude imply that $T_H(x,y,Q^2)$ has to be multiplied by the factor \cite{aguila} \be [1-\frac{5}{6}\frac{\alpha_s(Q^2)}{\pi}] \, . \ee Note that in our calculations we are including the radiative corrections in the hard-scattering amplitude, and assume that factorization happens at a scale $Q^2 > 1$ GeV$^2$.

 The result for the electromagnetic pion form factor is shown in Fig.(\ref{fig2}), where it is compared to a simple fit to the experimental data \cite{yeh}: \be F_\pi^{fit}(Q^2)= \frac{0.46895}{Q^2} \left(1-\frac{0.3009}{Q^2}\right), \ee although this is a quite naive fit, which does not include one of the highest energy data.
 It is clear that more data is necessary in order to check the high energy behavior of the pion form factor, but it is quite interesting that the high energy behavior of the electromagnetic form factor seems to be reasonably described by the same factors (pion DA and dynamical masses) that we considered previously.
+We observe that the pion form factor is not very sensitive to $m_{q}$ and $m_{g}$, changing by about 15\% (19\%) when $m_{q}$ ($m_{g}$) ranges from 200 to 250 MeV (from 500 to 700 MeV).